TheNewRobot/chatemis/README.md

 ### If we're using Docker

-1. Open the Dockerfile and change "data.pdf" to the actual name of your PDF in the "data" folder and comment/uncomment lines as needed.
+1. Open the Dockerfile and change "data.pdf" to the actual name of your PDF in the "data" folder and comment/uncomment lines as needed for tokenization.

 2. Run the following command to build the Docker environment:
 ```bash